Young functions on varifolds. Part I. Functional analytic foundations: Abstract

 \section{Abstract}

-In this paper, we study Young functions, a measure-theoretic model for multiple-valued functions, and the convergence of pairs of measures and Young functions via their associated graph measures.
-This setting allows us to study the convergence of pairs of surfaces and functions thereon, and a compactness theorem is immediate.
-To develop notions of differentiability of Young functions in the upcoming papers, we also introduce and investigate several test function spaces.
+The series of papers is devoted to the study of convergence for pairs of surfaces and smooth functions thereon.
+We model such pairs with varifolds and multiple-valued functions to capture their limits.
+In the present paper, we study Young functions, a measure-theoretic approach to multiple-valued functions, and the graph measures associated with pairs of measures (in particular, varifolds) and Young functions.
+This setting allows us to model the convergence of pairs of surfaces and functions thereon via the weak convergence of their associated graph measures, and a compactness theorem follows immediately.
+As a prerequisite for the concepts of differentiability for Young functions in the upcoming papers, we introduce and investigate several test function spaces.

 \textbf{Keywords:} varifolds, multiple-valued functions, Young measures, Young functions, graph measures

 \quad \\